madetech/learn/event-plans/README.md

+{% capture content %}
 # Event Plans

 ## Made Learning Day

 The Made Learning Day format is our oldest 100% learning-focused full day format.

 The goal of a Made Learning Day is to focus on learning outcomes, unlike hack days or similar.